 - Fewer back-to-backs: Game scheduling allows stars to play more regularly without rest days, which boosts reliability when betting overs.

-Key Stats to Track for Successful Props Betting
+Key Stats to Track for Successful WNBA Betting

 Raw stat averages won’t give you the full edge.
 To consistently beat prop lines, you need to understand not just what a player produces—but how, why, and against whom.
 These are the core metrics that actually matter in 2025 WNBA betting.